 - Add all segments using one's complement arithmetic

-- If addition produces a carry beyond the most significant bit, wrap it around to the least significant bit
+- If addition produces a carry beyond the most significant bit, wrap it to the least significant bit

 - Take the one's complement of the final sum - this is your checksum